Air Force Academy Head Delivers Powerful Response to Racist Incident at Prep School

 “If you demean someone in any way, you need to get out,” he added.

-Silveria continued by invoking the white supremacist rally in Charlottesville, Virginia in August, as well as the ongoing display of protest during the national anthem at NFL games.
+Silveria continued by invoking the white supremacist rally in Charlottesville, Virginia, in August, as well as the ongoing displays of protest during the national anthem at NFL games.
 He urged students and faculty members to engage in civil discourse and embrace “the power of diversity.”

 “If you can’t treat someone with dignity and respect, then get out,” Silveria concluded.